Alicism/Alicism.github.io/_posts/2020-10-29-welcome-to-jekyll.md

 # 1. Moment Tensor Potentials (MTP)

-- A typer of machine learning interatomic potentials (MLIP).
+- A type of machine learning interatomic potentials (MLIP).
 - For mathematical definition of MTP, read Ref.
 [1]
 - If you want to learn active learning of MTP, read Ref.
 [2]

-# 2. Hydrogen diffusion in bcc metals for PIMD.
+# 2. Hydrogen diffusion in bcc metals.

 Developer's comments: